Turahalli Forest Cycling Trails, Trekking, Hiking, Bike Ride 2025

 We took a left turn from along the forest walls and went straight for 150 m.
 We saw many vehicles parked there.
 It’s the entrance to the Turahalli tree park.
 Entry to the tree park (30 acres) is free.

 There were three routes in the tree park; we decided to take the middle route.
 We were headed towards the watchtower, an open space to enjoy the landscape.
 I saw many boards detailing the trees, birds, and forest animals.
-The park is well-maintained and has caretakers and washrooms.
+The park is well-maintained, with caretakers and washrooms.

 It’s an excellent place for a picnic, bringing children, and walking.
-However, I saw a couple of snake holes on the way, so you must watch your step while walking.
+However, I saw a couple of snake holes along the way, so you must watch your step.

 A play area surrounds it and lies near the road.
-I sat there and enjoyed the greenery of the place and the road that passed.
-The pavilion is a play area for children, which is only open in the evening.
+I sat there and enjoyed the place’s greenery and the road that passed by.
+The pavilion is a children’s play area that is only open in the evening.

 Overall, my visit to the Turahalli Tree Park was pleasant, and it made me think how pleasant it would have been if the forest had been open.